-Kala Lane Hamilton Taylor is currently seeking her PhD with the School Psychology program.
-Originally from Asheville, NC, she received her BS in psychology at Millsaps College and earned an MS with the Applied Educational Psychology program here at the University of Tennessee, Knoxville.
-She joined School Psychology in 2014.
+Baileigh Kirkpatrick is currently seeking her PhD in School Psychology.
+Originally from Lawrenceville, GA, she graduated with her BS in psychology at Berry College in 2015 and earned an MS in educational psychology with the Applied Educational Psychology program at the University of Tenessee in 2018.
+She joined EPC in 2015.
 We asked her to reflect on some past and current experiences.
 Read her responses below.

-John J. Humphrey is currently seeking his MS in educational psychology with the Applied Educational Psychology program.
-Originally from Knoxville, TN, he received his BS in education at the University of Tennessee, Knoxville.
-He joined EPC in 2016.
-We asked him to reflect on some past and current experiences.
-Read his responses below.
+Julie Hall is currently seeking her PhD in educational psychology and research with the Adult Learning program.
+Originally from Knoxville, TN, she graduated with her AAS in radiologic technology at Roane State Community College in 2000, BS in biochemistry, moleculary, and cellular biology at the University of Tenessee in 2004, and an MPH in community health education at UT in 2007.
+She joined EPC in 2011.
+We asked her to reflect on some past and current experiences.
+Read her responses below.

-Instructional Technology Lisa earned an MS in education with a concentration in the Instructional Technology, or IT Online, program in 2015.
+Stracee Jones Robinson earned an MS in educational psychology with the Applied Educational Psychology program in 2015.
+She is originally from, and currently lives in, Chattanooga, TN.
 We asked her to reflect on past experiences with EPC and discuss where she’s at now.
-Read her responses […]
+Read her responses below.